webpack/tapable/README.md

 )
 ```

-Applies all registered handlers for `name` parallel.
+Applies all registered handlers for `name` in parallel.
 The handler functions are called with all args and a callback function with the signature `(err?: Error) -> void`.
-The `callback` function is called when all handlers called the callback without `err`.
+The `callback` function is called when all handlers have called the callback without `err`.
 If any handler calls the callback with `err`, `callback` is invoked with this error and the other handlers are ignored.

 ### applyPluginsParallelBailResult